 Is there any difference between a prenuptial and a premarital agreement in Rhode Island?

 No. Premarital agreement, ante-nuptial agreements and prenuptial agreements are all different terms for the same document and are used interchangeably.

 Preserving assets for children in a RI Prenup

-Many parents fear that their hard earned assets that were acquired before the marriage will go to their new spouse or her children upon divorce or death rather then their own child.
+Many parents fear that their hard-earned assets that were acquired before the marriage will go to their new spouse or her children upon divorce or death rather than their own child.

 Estate planning can be a crucial element of a good prenuptial agreement in Rhode Island!